 By the middle of the year, the regiment was transferred from the North Caucasus to the Kuban, where work continued.
 Fighter pilots performed all the necessary tasks and helped to free the captured lands.
 M. Likhovid and his comrades honed their skills and immediately used them in the fight against the enemy.

-Noting the merits of the 298 IAP, in August 1943 the command reorganized it into the 104 Guards Fighter Aviation Regiment.
-The personal merits of M. Likhovid are shown by his combat score: from March to December 1943, he shot down 13 enemy planes personally and 9 in the group.
+Noting the merits of the 298th IAP, in August 1943 the command reorganized it into the 104th Guards Fighter aviation regiment.
+M. Likhovid’s personal merits are shown by his combat account: from March to December 1943 he shot down 13 enemy aircraft personally and 9 in the group.

 In January 1944, the 104 th giap was transferred to the Reserve of the Supreme Command, which allowed to restore the materiel and provide rest for the personnel.
 In early May, the regiment was transferred to the 2-th Ukrainian Front to participate in new offensive operations.